b3-v3r/ASKT-AutoScriptKiddiesTool-/README.md

 # Info

-This program scans the site for vulnerabilities(SQL,XXS), finger admin panel and found site dirs
+This program scans the site for vulnerabilities(SQL,XXS), finger admin panel and found site dirs.
+Perfect for ScriptKiddies !!